What is LTV/CAC?

 For the business model of a SaaS company and customer acquisition strategy to be repeatable and feasible over the long run, the profits derived from customers must be in excess of the costs associated with acquiring them.

-If not, the business model is not sustainable over the long haul.
+If not, the SaaS company’s business model is not sustainable over the long haul, and would only be a matter of time before

-What is a Good LTV:CAC Ratio in the SaaS Industry?
+What is Good LTV:CAC Ratio in the SaaS Industry?

 For early-stage SaaS companies, the general guidelines for a “good” LTV/CAC ratio are as follows.